ICLR 2026

 EgoWorld (Ours) 37.191 30.155 0.4237 0.4025 7.3590 0.2828 50.232 25.365 0.4101 0.5142 10.561 0.2558 61.231 24.985 0.3986 0.5482 13.992 0.2862

-The broader benchmark suite shows the same pattern as H2O: EgoWorld keeps improving local interaction fidelity while also recovering object appearance and scene structure.
+The results on broader benchmark show the same pattern as H2O: EgoWorld keeps improving local interaction fidelity while also recovering object appearance and scene structure.
 The gains remain consistent even as the datasets become more diverse and less controlled.

 Real-world generalization examples

-On in-the-wild smartphone captures, EgoWorld applies the full pipeline from a single RGB image and still produces coherent egocentric views.
-Compared with CFLD, the outputs remain better aligned with the actual interaction and less biased toward training-set appearance patterns.
+On in-the-wild smartphone captures, EgoWorld still produces coherent egocentric view images.
+Compared with the baseline, the outputs remain better aligned with the actual interaction and less biased toward training-set appearance patterns.

 Analysis